matrix-org/matrix-spec-proposals/proposals/3021-per-user-limits.md

 If, a server-wide limit is defined but a user specific limit is not, the user specific limit shall be returned as if it were the same.
 In case both limits exist, the smaller limit for a given user shall apply.

+Every user MUST be allowed to query own limits, and users MAY be allowed to query others' limits and change them.

 For now, two such limits are proposed: